Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ```
 ` ```

+// TODO - fix these steps
 * **a.** Right-click the Photo Album Native project from the project navigation and choose **Add** --> **New File**.
 This will be our xml file containing the controls and layout declarations.
-* **b.** Name the file after its corresponding JavaScript file.
+* **a.** Name the file after its corresponding JavaScript file.
 It the current case, the JavaScript file is the main application file named `main.js`, so we should name our xml file `main.xml`.
 * **c.** We should start our xml declaration with a simple page:
 ```<Page>
 </Page>